 The second method is to use an SLR camera to take a picture of the image.
 This is a bit more difficult since it is nearly impossible to take a photo exactly perpendicular to the picture so the slight angle will create a small bit of distortion.
 If you have Photoshop, this is an easy fix however.
 The second challenge is making sure there is nothing reflecting off the glass while maintaining enough light to get a good picture.
 I did this outside, in the afternoon with the sun to my left.
 With me looking straight down, the sun reflected at an angle onto the glass with an exit reflection to the side.
 This is definitely more work to use this method, but if you have thick glass, the camera can focus on the print instead of the glass, unlike the scanner.

 Of course, there is a third option.
 Take the photo to your local scanning company and have them scan the photo for you.
 We have seen this in the past and had success creating a suitable digital backup of the photo before the customer tries to remove the photo.
-You may not be local to ScanMyPhotos but any scanning company worth their salt should be able to help you.
+You may not be local to ScanMyPhotos but we are international and digitize 300,000 photos each day.

 Lastly, before you start trying to remove the photo from the glass, review the digital file and make sure that it is to your liking.
 Don’t assume that it came out or rely on looking at the thumbnail image.
 Zoom in 100% and review the entire image to look for flaws or issues such as reflections and clarity of the image.

 There are a number of suggestions out there but I will first dive into what worked for us.